memof90/memof90/README.md

 📱Mobil Developer,👨🏼‍💻Web Developer, 💻 IOS developer. <br>

-I’m a software engineer with over 3 years 5 months of commercial iOS development experience.<br>
+I’m a software engineer with over 4 years of commercial iOS development experience.<br>
 My purpose is to create apps that people just love to use.<br>
 I'm work with differents programming languages but my experiencia as ios development.<br>